SolaceLabs/pubsubplus-cf-dev/README.md

 bosh_deploy.sh -p Medium-HA-VMR -t ha
 ~~~~

-_Keep in mind that not all Tile Releases contain all plans.
+_Keep in mind that not all Tile Releases contain all solace-messaging service plans.
 And that you may only deploy a single type pool (-p) to BOSH-lite.
 The flag for the pool name (-p) will correspond to a service plan in the marketplace_